YottaDB/YDBDoc/AdminOpsGuide/gds.rst

 * Sets exponent sign bit <7> in preparation for sign handling.

-* If mantissa is negative: converts each byte of the subscript (including the exponent) to its one's-complement and appends a byte containing hexadecimal FF to the mantissa.
+* If the mantissa is negative: converts each byte of the subscript (including the exponent) to its one's-complement and appends a byte containing hexadecimal FF to the mantissa.

 For example, the interpreted representation of the global ^NAME(.12,0,"STR",-34.56) looks like the following: